vecnas/jiant/README.md

       }
     }

-All elements are bound on startup time, except jiant.lookup, which replaced by jQuery.find function.
+All elements are bound at startup time, except jiant.lookup, which replaced by jQuery.find function.
+When binding elements, Jiant reports all missing HTML elements to console, and finally gives summary alert to developer with clear description, like "expected element of class _someClass inside of #someId view".

+Templates actually bound twice - first on declaration, at startup time, and later after parsing template and returning resulting element - declared controls also bound to variables.

+View and template are bound via extending UI declaration variable by jQuery object properties and functions.
+Message for developer printed to console, if any collisions occur (for example, name some element "text" while jQuery provides function "text".

+All controls are replaced by related jQuery objects.
+This means - we can refer to View or Template and store references to them at any time, but can refer to controls of View only after binding UI performed.

 Full currently available API
 ----------------------------